3335comp/katacoda-scenarios/S3 user password/finish.md

-Congratulations, you have learned how to InnoDB Data-at-Rest Encryption.
+Congratulations, you have learned Password Validation.